georgemm01/Brazos_monitor/README.md

 1. Make sure that the account hosting the monitor has a public_html directory that is broadcasting to the web.

-2. Make a direcotry in public_html named cgi-bin:
+2. Make a directory in public_html named cgi-bin:
 	```
 	$ mkdir ~/public_html/cgi-bin
 	```